mpaiva/tokenizer/README.md

 # Tokenizer

-A sketch plugin to export selected Design Tokens into style variables to be used in code bases.
+A sketch plugin to export Design Tokens as style variables.

 **Currently Supported**